 Wiindgoo (also spelled Windigo, Wendigo, and other ways):

 An evil man-eating spirit.
 Windigos play the roles of monsters and bogeymen in some Ottawa Indian stories; in others, Ottawa people who commit sins

 (especially selfishness, gluttony, or cannibalism) are turned into Windigos as punishment.
 It is usually pronounced weend-goh in the

 Bgwajinini (or Pahiins):

 Mythological little people of the forests.
 Their name means "wild man" and is pronounced similar to

 buh-gwuh-jih-nih-nee.
-They are mischievous but generally good-natured creatures.
+In most Ottawa stories, they are portrayed as mischievous but generally good-natured creatures.

 Small riverbank-dwelling water spirits.
 They are